 Thanks to Steve Temerlin and whoever else created these, and if you have any gear/deployment lists you’d like to share just use the Contact Me tab and you’ll then be able to send them to me over e-mail once I reply.

 This post will help you learn all that you can about deployments.
-Personally, I’ve done three deployments, one as a GMO during the initial invasion of Iraq, and two after residency.
-In 2010 I deployed with the 15th Marine Expeditionary Unit or MEU and earlier this year I deployed to GTMO.
+I’ve done three deployments, one as a General Medical Officer (GMO) during the initial invasion of Iraq, and two after residency.
+In 2010, I deployed with the 15th Marine Expeditionary Unit (MEU) and in 2016 I deployed to Guantanamo Bay (GTMO).
 In addition, as both a Detailer and Emergency Medicine Specialty Leader I’ve deployed a number of physicians, so I’m pretty familiar with all the details of the current deployment situation.

 In the current operational environment, there are a few types of deployments.
-They include platform-based deployments, individual augmentee or IA deployments, global support agreement or GSA deployments, and what I’ll call parent unit deployments.
+They include platform-based deployments, individual augmentee (IA) deployments, global support assignment (GSA) deployments, and what I’ll call parent unit deployments.

 Let’s deal with the last one first because it is the easiest to explain.
 For what I’ll call a parent unit deployment, you deploy when your parent unit deploys.
 For example, if you are assigned to the Marine Corps with a MEU, when that MEU deploys so do you.
 You go with the unit you are primarily assigned to.
 The same could be said for a medical battalion, a Preventive Medicine Unit, and many other units.

-A platform-based deployment happens to people who are stationed at military treatment facilities or MTFs.
-Some people who are primarily stationed at MTFs are assigned to what is called a “platform.”
+A platform-based deployment happens to people who are stationed at Navy Medicine Readiness and Training Commands/Units (NMRTC/NMRTUs).
+Some people who are primarily stationed at NMRTCs are assigned to what is called a “platform.”
 A platform is an operational unit of some kind.
-It could be the Mercy or Comfort, a Marine Corps unit, an Expeditionary Medical Facility, a fleet hospital, etc. In essence, it is an operational unit who “owns” you if they get activated or deployed.
+It could be the MERCY or COMFORT, a Marine Corps unit, an Expeditionary Medical Facility, etc. In essence, it is an operational unit who “owns” you if they get activated or deployed.
 In other words, if your platform is a medical battalion and that medical battalion gets deployed, you would go with them because it is your platform.
-If they don’t get deployed, you may never have to do anything for or with your platform.
-On the other hand, if your platform regularly drills or does exercises, since it is your platform you may have to participate in these drills and get pulled away from your primary duties at your hospital or MTF.
+If your platform regularly drills or does exercises, since it is your platform you may have to participate in these drills and get pulled away from your primary duties at your NMRTC.

 How is it decided whether you get placed on a platform, and if so which one?
 The main determinant is most likely which billet you get orders into.
-Some billets at MTFs have secondary assignments to platforms.
-For example, the billet I am in at NMC Portsmouth is “mobilized to” or “MOB’ed to” an Expeditionary Medical Facility.
-That is my platform.
+Some billets at NMRTCs have secondary assignments to platforms.
+For example, the billet I was in at NMRTC Portsmouth was “mobilized to” or “MOB’ed to” an Expeditionary Medical Facility.
+That was my platform.
 To be honest, sometimes commands will rearrange platforms, so it is not always determined by the billet you are in.
 If you want to know if you are on a platform, you will have to go to your command’s Plans, Operations, Medical Intelligence or POMI officer.
 They are the ones who manage platforms and can tell you if you are on one.

 Platform based deployments are the wave of the future in Navy Medicine, and you can expect an increased focus on platforms, platforms training, and deployments as a platform.

-The final type of deployment is a global support assignment or GSA.
-With this type, you detach from your current command, move or execute a permanent change of station or PCS to a processing center that becomes your new military command, and then you are given orders to deploy.
+The final type of deployment is a global support assignment (GSA).
+With this type, you detach from your current command, move or execute a permanent change of station (PCS) to a processing center that becomes your new military command, and then you are given orders to deploy.
 For example, my last deployment was a GSA.
-I detached from BUPERS, my old command, PCS’ed to my new command, the processing center in Norfolk, and then was given deployment orders to go to my unit in GTMO.
+I detached from Navy Personnel Command, my old command, PCS’ed to my new command, the processing center in Norfolk, and then was given deployment orders to go to my unit in GTMO.
 During this time my parent command was Expeditionary Combat Readiness Center or ECRC, the processing center, and they were primarily responsible for my fitreps and pay issues.